melihsahtiyan/social_media_app/docs/adr/20240115-backend-architecture.md

 - Status: accepted
 - Deciders: Melih Sahtiyan
 - Date: [2024-01-16 when the decision was last updated] <!-- optional.
 To customize the ordering without relying on Git creation dates and filenames -->
-- Tags: [space and/or comma separated list of tags] <!-- optional -->
+- Tags: backend, architecture, monolith, microservices, modular-monolith

 Technical Story: To start a new project, we needed an initial project architecture that satisfies the first needs of the project.
 For these reasons, we have chosen monolithic architecture. <!-- optional -->